Maruti Brezza vs Fronx: 6 Key Differences Detailed | CarDekho.com

 Also Read: This Is What Makes Maruti Fronx & Baleno Similar Yet Different

-We have already talked about the differences between the Fronx and Baleno, and now, it's time to see how different it is from another sub-4m Maruti offering, the Brezza:
+We have already talked about the differences between the Fronx and Baleno, and now, it's time to see how different it is from another sub-four-metre offering from Maruti, the Brezza:

 Coupe vs Boxy Design

-Where the Brezza is more of a box-shaped traditional SUV, the Fronx’s design is more like a coupe.
-When looked at from the front, Brezza looks premium but plain, while Fronz’s front seems to be carried over from the more upmarket Grand Vitara.
+While the Brezza is more of a box-shaped SUV, the Fronx’s design is more like a coupe, one that’s jacked up a bit.
+When looked at from the front, the Brezza looks premium but plain, while the Fronx’s front seems to follow along the lines of the more upmarket Grand Vitara.

-The rear profiles of both SUVs are quite different as well.
-The Brezza carries over its boxy appearance here as well and the Fronx gets its rear profile inspired from the Baleno.
-The Brezza gets sleek LED tail lamps with the “Brezza” logo in the middle, and the Fronx has connecting tail lamps which give it a distinctive look.
+The rear profile of both SUVs are quite different as well.
+The Brezza carries over its boxy appearance here as well and the Fronx gets a rear profile that’s inspired by the Baleno.
+The Brezza gets sleek LED tail lamps with the ‘Brezza’ lettering in the middle, and the Fronx has connecting tail lamps which give it a distinctive look.

 Size Difference